heig-vd-dai-course/heig-vd-dai-course-solutions/11-define-an-application-protocol/TCPGuessTheNumber/README.md

 #### Response

-- `SET`: the upperbound limit has been set without any problems
+- `OK`: the upperbound limit has been set without any problems
 - `ERROR <code>`: an error occured while sending the message.
 The error code is an integer between 1 and 3 inclusive.
 The error codes are as follows:
     - 1: The value isn't a number
     - 2: The number can't be negative (<0)